wp-plugins/wp-rtl/readme.txt

 == Installation ==

+Search for the plugin "wp-rtl" from the plugin page inside your wordpress dashboard, or to manually install it do the following:
 1. Upload the folder (wp-rtl) to the plugins directory (wp-content/plugins).
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Clear your browser cache (This is important otherwise you will see the cached TinyMCE).

 == Screenshots ==

-1. The visual TinyMCE editor showing the two added buttons and some lines in LTR and RTL directions.
+1. The visual TinyMCE editor showing the two added buttons.
-2. The HTML code with the tags to select the direction [dir="rtl" and dir="ltr"].
+2. In HTML code it adds <p> tags with the select direction [dir="rtl" or dir="ltr"].
+3. The visual view of the previous html showing correct direction of the text.

 == Changelog ==